mikeger/blog/presentations/build_time/build_time.md

 # Is it easy to imagine?

-I can tell for sure my reality is different
+I can tell for sure my reality is different.

 ---